lorenzobenvenuti/docker-builder/README.md

 A simple tool to build Docker images.

 In some cases you need to build different variations of the same Docker image.
-For instance, you may want to test a JEE application with different JDKs and application servers versions: in this case you can configure your build using a yaml file and build/tag all the variations automatically.
+For instance, you may want to test a JEE application with different JDKs and application servers versions: in this case you can configure your build using a yaml file and build/tag all the variants automatically.

 ```
 name: my-registry:5000/lorenzobenvenuti/wildlfy